chromium/chromium/mojo/public/tools/bindings/README.md

   woken up to dispatch other unrelated incoming `Sync` messages.
 This measure helps to avoid deadlocks.
-If a `Sync` message is also marked as `NoInterrupt` however, this behavior is disabled: instead the calling thread will only wake up for messages on the same pipe, and will only dispatch such messages if they are `Sync`.
+If a `Sync` message is also marked as `NoInterrupt` however, this behavior is disabled: instead the calling thread will only wake up for the precise message being waited upon.
 This attribute must be used with extreme caution, because it can lead to deadlocks otherwise.

 * **`[Default]`**:
   The `Default` attribute may be used to specify an enumerator value that